scheiber-sa/cmprovisiondocker/README.md

 - must be able to record and retrieve the provisioning results history
 - must be installable on a workstation

 I obviously found [cmprovision](https://github.com/raspberrypi/cmprovision/).
-BHut it does not meet all the requirements.
+But it does not meet all the requirements.
 So I decided to create a new solution based on the cmprovision.

 ## General operation of the cmprovisiondocker